lambdamikel/picoram2090/README.md

 05 C01 # jump to address 01 (50D, ...)
 ```

 ### Dual Core Operations

+PicoRAM utilizes both cores of the RP2040 (Raspberry Pi Pico).

 The *first core* of the Pico is implementing the SRAM emulation,
-including bank-switching, identifying the current instruction, etc.
+including bank-switching, identifying the current address and
+instruction, etc.

-The *second core* is implementing the UI, extended op-codes, access to
+The *second core* is driving the OLED display, and implements the UI,
-the hardware extensions, etc.
+extended op-codes, and access to the hardware extensions.

-The Pico is *overclocked to 250 Mhz* (this is still well within range
+The Pico is *overclocked to 250 Mhz* - this is still well within range
-and not problematic at all).
+and not problematic at all (some folks have successfully overclocked
+the Pico to 1 GHz!)

 ## List of Extended Op-Codes

 This is the current list of extended op-codes; note that future
-firmware versions might contain additional sets (different op-code
+firmware versions might contain additional sets (and different
 sets might be selecteable from the UI).

-Note that `<CHAR>`, `<NOTE>` and `<OCTAVE>` are single bytes, in
+In the following, `<CHAR>`, `<NOTE>` and `<OCTAVE>` represent single
-little endian order and hence a sequence of two nibbles: `<LOW>,
+bytes, in little endian order (a sequence of two nibbles: `<LOW>,
-<HIGH>`.
+<HIGH>`).
 Moreover, all graphics coordinates `X,Y,X1,X2,Y1,Y2` are
 bytes and require 2 nibbles each.
-In contrast, `TX, TY` require one
+In contrast, `TX, TY` are text
-nibble only (text screen colum / row coordinates):
+display cursor location (text screen colum / row coordinates), and
+only reguire a single nibble (`<LOW>`), or two nibbles (`<LOW>,
+`<LOW'>`):

 ---------------------------------------------------------------------------------------------
 | Op-Code | # Operand / Argument Nibbles | Explanation                                      |